c2m2-asia/kathmandu/_posts/2020-04-27-economic-impact.md

 #### SELLING ASSETS

-Some of our respondents had to forgo some assets.
-Thankfully, while one-fifths of the population has had to do away with household assets, only some respondents have had to sell professional equipment (7%) or land and property (7%) so far.
+Around one in every five respondents has had to do away with some of their household assets.
+Thankfully, only a few of our respondents have had to sell professional equipment (7%) or land and property (7%) so far.

 {% maincolumn 'assets/img/charts/SoldStuffMultiples.png' '' %}

 #### BORROWING MONEY

 {% maincolumn 'assets/img/charts/BorrowingSplit.png' '' %}